mdklatt/cookiecutter-python-lib/README.rst

 .. _Python Packaging User Guide: https://packaging.python.org/en/latest/distributing.html#configuring-your-project
 .. _Packaging a Python library: http://blog.ionelmc.ro/2014/05/25/python-packaging/

+*This is an experimental branch for Python 3.4+ compatibility.
+This will soon* *become the main development fork, and Python 2.7 support will be deprecated.*

-This is a `Cookiecutter`_ template for creating a Python library project.
+This is a `Cookiecutter`_ template for creating a Python 3 library project.

-The project layout is based on the `Python Packaging User Guide`.
+The project layout is based on the `Python Packaging User Guide`_.
 The current conventional wisdom forgoes the use of a source directory, but moving the package out of the project root provides several advantages (*cf.*
 `Packaging a Python library`_).

 Template Project Features